 Classification

-Pomegranates are classified in three classes as defined below:
+Pomegranates are classified in three classes, as defined below:

 "Extra" Class

 Pomegranates in this class must be of superior quality.
 They must be characteristic of the variety.

 They must be free from defects, with the exception of very slight superficial defects, provided these do not affect the general appearance of the produce, the quality, the keeping quality and presentation in the package.